k8shell-io/docs/architecture/workspace.md

 2. **Helm chart installation:** The Helm chart, containing the Kubernetes resources that define the workspace, is installed in the specified Kubernetes namespace.
 These resources include the workspace pod with requested container definitions, service account, persistent volume claims, initialization scripts, access token for the k8shell proxy API, and other necessary components.
 The Helm client communicates with the Kubernetes API server to deploy the chart and create the required resources, including storage, networking, and containers.

-3. **Initilization of containers:** When the workspace pod is created, the containers are initialized.
-There are two main initialization processes, k8shell-main initialization and k8shell-dind initialization.
+3. **Running init containers:** The workspace pod uses two init containers: init-base and init-user.
+The init-base container copies essential workspace base tool binaries and scripts to the workspace filesystem.
+These binaries include k8shell-init and kbox, which provide various tools for interacting with the k8shell system.
+The init-user container sets up the user environment by creating the user account (including the username, UID, and GID) and initializing the user’s home directory.

+4. **Running main and dind containers:** After init containers finish the work, the main and dind containers are started.
 See [Workspace containers](#workspace-containers) for more details.

 ```{note}
 Workspace blueprints allow you to define any storage class available in the cluster.
 However, k8shell services provide a CSI storage driver for creating persistent volumes on a ZFS storage server.
 See [Storage architecture](storage.md) for more details.